yterterian/In-Query-Generator-AZ/ReadMe.md

 3. The extension will format the selected text and copy it to your clipboard as a properly formatted IN clause.
 4. You can then paste (Ctrl+V) the IN clause wherever you need it in your query.

+## Configuration

+This extension contributes the following settings:

+* `inQueryGenerator.splitOnWhitespace`: Enable/disable splitting values on whitespace when generating IN statements.

+You can toggle this setting using the "Toggle Split on Whitespace" command in the command palette.

 ## Examples

 If you copy or select the following values: